timescale/pgai/docs/vectorizer-quick-start.md

 # Vectorizer quick start

-This page shows you how to create an ollama-based vectorizer in a self-hosted Postgres instance.
+This page shows you how to create an Ollama-based vectorizer in a self-hosted Postgres instance.
 We also show how simple it is to do semantic search on the automatically embedded data!
-If you prefer working with the openai-api instead of self hosting models, you can jump over to the [openai quick start](vectorizer-quick-start-openai.md).
+If you prefer working with the OpenAI API instead of self-hosting models, you can jump over to the [openai quick start](vectorizer-quick-start-openai.md).

 ## Setup a local development environment